-Multiple people killed in Jacksonville store shooting, mayor says; 2nd official says shooter is dead
+A shooting in Jacksonville, Florida, has left multiple people and the shooter dead, officials say

 JACKSONVILLE, Fla.
 (AP) — Multiple people were fatally shot Saturday inside a Jacksonville, Florida, Dollar General store, the city’s mayor has told a television station.
 A city council member says the shooter is dead.

 Mayor Donna Deegan told WJXT “there are a number of fatalities” inside the store but didn’t give a precise number.
-Numerous police officers are in the area near Edward Waters University, a small historically Black university.
+Numerous police officers were in the area near Edward Waters University, a small historically Black university.

 “This is unacceptable,” Deegan told the station.
 “One shooting is too much but these mass shootings are really hard to take.”